SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 ### Helm

-Helm is required but you can use it for template generation if you don't want to use it to manage your installation.
+Helm is required, but you can use it for template generation only, if you don't want to use it to manage your installation.

 #### Non-helm installation